 Why does this mind give us victory over sin?
 The answer is (basically) twofold:

-1) because by not thinking about law (that is, what I need to do, what the commandment is requiring of me) sin remains inoperative.
+1) because by not thinking that I am under law (that is, thinking about what I need to do, what the commandment is requiring of me, in order to be right with God) sin remains inoperative.
 If the law stirs up sin, as Paul has clearly shown, then by removing the believer from the law sin is therefore not stirred up.
 It is not that we have a new nature.
 If that were the case this whole discussion of law would be pointless.
 Many Christians talk in a way that is the exact opposite of what Paul is saying: they say "God gives a new nature so that now we don't rebel against the law and can obey it."
 Well, if that were the case, why do Christians still sin, and why didn't Paul just say that?
 Why did he rather say, "You have become dead to the law... so that you can bear fruit unto God"?
 Why would Paul be telling us that we are no longer under law, and that this is the secret to the Christian life?
 No, what is new for the Christian is that he is no longer under the law thanks to the death and resurrection of Jesus; and it is this that changes everything.
 We are not only forgiven of our sins.
 We are freed from the law.
 God does not forgive us of our sins only to leave us in the same situation that we were in previously, with the exception that He gives us a new nature that obeys the law.
 This is not to be found in Paul.
 Rather, through the death of Christ we are not only forgiven but are in a new situation which allows for the possibility to walk in newness of life.
 What is that new situation?
 A new nature?
 No, rather: "Sin shall not have dominion over us (why?), because we are not under law but under grace."
 (6:14)

-2) because by thinking about the grace of God, we are thereby stirred up to love and good deeds.
+2) because by thinking about how I am under grace of God, I am thereby stirred up to love and good deeds.
 This is precisely Paul's point throughout all of his letters, and not the least being Romans.
 Why we do good deeds and why we don't do sinful deeds must have everything to do with love, or else it is worthless (1 Cor.
 13:1-3, Gal.
 5:6).
 It is never automatic (Rom.
 6:12).
 It is never due to a mystical nature.
 It is eminently a matter of the mind.
 Everywhere that Paul talks about the Christian doing good works it is always so realistic, always appealing to common sense and reason, always appealing to the love of God that has been demonstrated toward us through Christ (Eph.
 4:32, 5:1-2, Col. 3:13, Titus 3:3-8).
 Paul does not want us to be robots; he wants us to respond relationally to the love of God.
 He wants what we do to have its source there (if it's not from there, where is it from?
 Everything other source is spiritually worthless).
 Our lives should be lived in love for God because of God's great love for us.
 Take a look, for example, at Romans 6:19-21, 12:1-2ff, 13:11-14, 14:4, 13-23, 15:1-7, 27 and notice how Paul reasons about good deeds.
 It's not about a magical Spirit pulling our strings as if we were puppets.
 Paul appeals, argues, reasons, persuades, points out the beauty of, draws parallels... he is seeking to develop our moral sense.
 "We ought too..."
 "This is right"...
 "This is appropriate"...
 "How much more should we..."
 These are the thoughts that flow from a heart filled with love for God due to a vision of the love of God.
 This is how God wants you to live, J----.
 He wants you to live from a mind and heart filled with truth.
 Christians tend to get distracted from the real thing.
 They get preoccupied with seeking a magical sanctification that bypasses the relational world that God created.

 Just as the law stirred up rebellion, grace stirs up thankfulness, wonder and praise.
 In Romans chapter 8 Paul is essentially just pointing with his finger to the love and grace of God, so that his readers can look and be transformed.
 He's putting into practice what he is talking about: "Set your mind on the truth of who you are in Christ" Paul says, and then he goes on to say: "There is no condemnation for those who are in Christ Jesus!"
 (8:1); "You have not received the spirit of bondage again to fear, but you have received the spirit of adoption whereby we cry 'Abba, Father!'"
 (8:15); "And if children, then heirs; heirs of God and joint heirs with Christ!"
 (8:17); "For I reckon that the sufferings of this present time are not worthy to be compared to the glory that shall be revealed in us!"
 (8:18); "And we know that all things work together for good to them that love God, and are called according to His purpose!"
 (8:28); "What shall we say to these things?
 If God be for us, who can be against us?"
 (8:31); "Who shall lay any thing to the charge of God's elect?
 It is God who justifies!"
 (8:33); "For I am persuaded that neither death, nor life, nor angels, nor principalities, nor powers, nor things present, nor things to come, nor height, nor depth, nor any other creature, shall be able to separate us from the love of God that is in Christ Jesus our Lord!"
 (8:38-39).
 If we Christians aren't moved by these things, don't you think there's a problem?
 The fact that we let these things fly over our heads, and then seek to be transformed by some mystical experience, shows just how out of touch we are with reality and the Scriptures.
 These are the things that are to move us!
 His great saving love is what we are to be compelled by.
 The problem is that we are not listening to the truth; we are not grasping the transforming truth of the grace of God.